 The Pentland Hills Regional Park

 Enjoyed by mountain bikers, hikers, horse riders, families and those who simply want to breathe in the fresh air, take in the stunning vista and explore the natural habitat.
 Home to many communities of wildlife, the Pentland Hills Regional Park will delight, surprise and challenge you.
 Feel the rocks under your feet and let the tracks and paths take you exploring.

 Easily accessed by foot, it really couldn’t be easier or quicker to stride out into the fantastic landscape.
 Shaped over thousands of years by glaciers and water, the geology of the Pentland Hills Regional Park comprises mainly of 390 million-year-old Devonian Old Red Sandstone and outcrops of fossil-rich Silurian rock.
 With nearly 25,000 acres of countryside, including over 100km of paths, there is always something new to explore.
-There is a car park right next to Swanston Brasserie for your convenience.
+There is an Edinburgh Council car park right next to Swanston Brasserie for your convenience.

 Visiting the Farm